aloeproject/aloe_project/wp-content/plugins/wp-stats/readme.txt

 * Plugin icon by [SimpleIcon](http://www.simpleicon.com) from [Flaticon](http://www.flaticon.com)

 = Donations =
-I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks, I will really appericiate it.
+I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks, I will really appreciate it.
 If not feel free to use it without any obligations.

 == Changelog ==
+= Version 2.53 =
+* FIXED: Notices in Widget Constructor for WordPress 4.3

+= Version 2.52 =
+* FIXED: Added nonce field and esc_url() to fix XSS.
+Props HSASec-Team.

 = Version 2.51 =
 * NEW: Supports WordPress Multisite Network Activation
 * NEW: Uses WordPress native uninstall.php